 Patients who have had a previous rotator cuff strain are more prone to developing tendonitis, especially if they didn’t rest or rehabilitate it properly.

-If part of the tendon has calcified (unwanted bone cells) then treatment is more difficult.
-Extracorporeal shock wave therapy along with keyhole surgery are other treatment options.
+If part of the tendon has calcified (calcium deposits forming within the tendon), treatment can be more difficult.
+Extracorporeal shockwave therapy and keyhole surgery are additional treatment options.

 Work-related factors